fightbulc/simplon_form/README.md

 ```

 We could set much more options but that should do it for now.
 Let's pass on our view to a template.
-For the following example we assume that we have access to the `$view` variable.
+For the following example we assume that we have access to the `$formView` variable.
 We simply pass on a form template to the `FormView::render` method and include all `core assets`:

 ```php
 <?php